markosluga/kolla-fountain/backup/README.md

 `sudo docker run --rm -it --volumes-from mariadb --name dbrestore --volume mariadb_backup:/backup kolla/ubuntu-binary-mariadb-server:xena /bin/bash`

+* replace `ubuntu-binary-mariadb-server:xena` with your version if it is newer than xena

 3. Run the restore commands inside the restore container:

 `cd /backup`